BigNoid/script.skinshortcuts/README.txt

 Note, any thumbnail image the user has set will take precedence over skin-provided overrides.

 A full list of labelID's and default thumbnail images can be found in the Resources folder.

+*VERSION INFORMATION*

+I'm testing using video nodes in version 0.1.1 - with nodes, the default thumbnail may not be the same as in the list in the resources folder for video library shortcuts.

 Localization